Valheim server on Linux

 Update the value for the

--name argument to something you nice and of course set the
+-name argument to something you like and of course set the

 -password value.
 Make sure it is longer than 5 characters and is not your server name.